 Secondary joint membership appointments are appropriate for medical faculty who contribute in equal or nearly equal parts to the academic work of both primary and secondary units.
-Joint memberships are temporary, insofar as they are typically three to five year appointments, subject to renewal.
+Joint memberships are three to five year appointments, subject to renewal.

 Academic contributions made by joint members are usually continuous, extensive, and integral to fulfilling the academic responsibilities of both academic units.
 They are determined in joint consultation with both DHs.
 In the case of graduate student teaching and supervision, the joint member must also be nominated by the primary unit for membership in the CGPS, subject to their appointment criteria and approval processes.